Studies

 Could I be a Nurse?

 A bilingual nursing degree provides you excellent and varied opportunities to work as a Registered Nurse both in Finland and internationally.
+In order to be registered and work as a nurse in Finland you need to be sufficiently proficient in Finnish language.

 You can work with people of different ages